jasonpetersops/approvaldestroyer/README.md

-# approvaldestroyer
+# Parts and Packaging Automated Approval
-Parts and Packaging Automated Approval Project
+Data pertaining to parts and packaging information is automatically analyzed and approved using Python and Selenium.